bourdakos1/node-red-contrib-ffmpeg/README.md

 $ npm install node-red-contrib-ffmpeg
 ```

 > **Note:** This node requires that you have [ffmpeg](https://ffmpeg.org/) installed on your machine.
-Homebrew users `brew install ffmpeg`.

 ## Configure your node
-Open the node's configuration panel to set Device Type (Tello Drone or Raspberry Pi) and the stream url.
+Open the node's configuration panel to set Device Type and the stream url.
 ![](images/configure.png)
 > **Note:** In this example our stream will be accessible at `ws://<host>:<port>/stream`